 For companies that want to build a large team in Spain and have the time to open their own entities, using a PEO service could be one solution.

 PEO companies act as co-employers and manage the HR process.
 The co-employment model means the parent company is still held liable for compliance issues, such as issues related to termination or immigration.

 The PEO service usually passes complex problems related to termination or immigration over to the parent company.

 When using an EOR service like Via, your organization does not need to open a bank account or register with local government bodies.
 Via takes care of that paperwork for you, including navigating local laws and paying employees in Euros, the country’s official currency.

 EOR services help major corporations looking to scale up operations in Spain, as well as scaling startups, SMBs, and other entrepreneur-led businesses.

 Many companies looking to expand in Spain (or other parts of Europe) do not know how to get started with the process.
 Via makes hiring Spanish talent and building your global team seamless and fast.
 Via helps you manage local HR processes for direct employment such as work visas & permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in Spain, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Spain, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Spain with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.